 The goal of HealthierUS School Challenge: Smarter Lunchrooms is to improve the health of the Nation’s children by promoting healthier school environments.
 HUSSC voluntary certification program recognizes schools that emphasize lifetime healthy habits by improving the quality of foods served, providing nutrition education and providing opportunities for physical activity.
 HealthierUS Schools:

-1) meet the HUSSC crtieria throughout a four year period,
+- meet the HUSSC criteria throughout a four year period,

-3) serve reimburseable meals that refect good menu planning,
+- serve reimbursable meals that reflect good menu planning,

 RRISD schools are HUSSC, Smarter Lunchroom award winners.
 The districts commitment to the CATCH curriculum and participation in the NSBP and NSLP, our schools meet the criteria to be HUSSC award winners.